 Debt securities are classified as "held-to-maturity," "available-for-sale" or "trading."
 We determine the appropriate classification of debt securities at the time of purchase and re-evaluate such classifications at each balance sheet date.
 At December 31, 2022 and 2021, all of our debt securities were classified as available-for-sale.
 Debt and equity securities are carried at fair value with the unrealized gain or loss, net of tax, reported in other comprehensive income and other income, respectively.
-For debt securities, unrealized losses considered to be "other-than-temporary" are recognized currently in income.
+For debt securities, unrealized losses considered to be "other-than-temporary" are recognized currently in other income.
 The cost of securities sold is based on the specific identification method.
 The fair value of most investment securities is determined by currently available market prices.
 Where quoted market prices are not available, we use the market price of similar types of securities that are traded in the market to estimate fair value.
-See NOTE 4, "MARKETABLE SECURITIES," for a detailed description of our investments in marketable securities.
+See NOTE 6, "MARKETABLE SECURITIES," for a detailed description of our investments in marketable securities.

 Accounts Receivable and Allowance for Doubtful Accounts

 Trade accounts receivable represent amounts billed to customers and not yet collected or amounts that were earned, but may not be billed until the passage of time, and are recorded when the right to consideration becomes unconditional.
 Trade accounts receivable are recorded at the invoiced amount, which approximates net realizable value, and generally do not bear interest.
-The allowance for doubtful accounts is our best estimate of the amount of probable credit losses in our existing accounts receivable.
+The allowance for doubtful accounts is our best estimate of the amount of expected credit losses in our existing accounts receivable.
 We determine the allowance based on our historical collection experience and by performing an analysis of our accounts receivable in light of the current economic environment.
 This estimate of expected losses reflects those losses expected to occur over the contractual life of the receivable.
 We review our allowance for doubtful accounts on a regular basis.
 In addition, when necessary, we provide an allowance for the full amount of specific accounts deemed to be uncollectible.
 Account balances are charged off against the allowance in the period in which we determine that it is probable the receivable will not be recovered.
 The allowance for doubtful accounts balances were $78 million and $33 million at December 31, 2022, and 2021, respectively, and bad debt write-offs were not material.

-Our inventories are stated at the lower of cost or market.
-For the years ended December 31, 2016 and 2015, approximately 13 percent and 13 percent, respectively, of our consolidated inventories (primarily heavy-duty and high-horsepower engines and parts) were valued using the last-in, first-out (LIFO) cost method.
+Our inventories are stated at the lower of cost or net realizable value.
+For the years ended December 31, 2022 and 2021, approximately 14 percent and 15 percent, respectively, of our consolidated inventories (primarily heavy-duty and high-horsepower engines and parts) were valued using the last-in, first-out (LIFO) cost method.
 The cost of other inventories is generally valued using the first-in, first-out (FIFO) cost method.
 Our inventories at interim and year-end reporting dates include estimates for adjustments related to annual physical inventory results and for inventory cost changes under the LIFO cost method.
 Due to significant movements of partially-manufactured components and parts between manufacturing plants, we do not internally measure, nor do our accounting systems provide, a meaningful segregation between raw materials and work-in-process.
-See NOTE 5, "INVENTORIES," for additional information.
+See NOTE 7, "INVENTORIES," for additional information.

 Property, Plant and Equipment

-We record property, plant and equipment, inclusive of assets under capital leases, at cost.
-We depreciate the cost of the majority of our equipment using the straight-line method with depreciable lives ranging from 20 to 40 years for buildings and 3 to 20 years for machinery, equipment and fixtures.
-Capital lease amortization is recorded in depreciation expense.
+We record property, plant and equipment at cost, inclusive of assets under finance leases.
+We depreciate the cost of the majority of our property, plant and equipment using the straight-line method with depreciable lives ranging from 20 to 40 years for buildings and 3 to 15 years for machinery, equipment and fixtures.
+Finance lease asset amortization is recorded in depreciation expense.
 We expense normal maintenance and repair costs as incurred.
-Depreciation expense totaled $434 million, $419 million and $351 million for the years ended December 31, 2016, 2015 and 2014, respectively.
-See NOTE 6, "PROPERTY, PLANT AND EQUIPMENT," for additional information.
+Depreciation expense totaled $557 million, $514 million and $504 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+See NOTE 8, "PROPERTY, PLANT AND EQUIPMENT" and NOTE 9, "LEASES," for additional information.

 Impairment of Long-Lived Assets